kosbr/kosbr.github.io/_posts/2015-08-18-find-fragment.markdown

  {% endhighlight %}

 Please, be careful, openCV has different API depends of version.
-JavaCV is compatible with all of them, but you can face with old examples that may mislead you.
+JavaCV is compatible with all of them, but you can face with old examples and docs that may mislead you.

 ### How does it work?

 After I've finished, I made a test for my program.
 I used a few dozens images of toy for test, in 17% cases it didn't find the toy, but it was there.
-All error photos has common feature: close-up picture of a the toy.
+All error photos has common feature: close-up picture of  the toy.
 Anyway, I'm really impressed of the possibilities of the algorithm.

 [opencv]: http://opencv.org/